-The TanglePatterns.com page is a must visit as it has over 500 tangles with links to the “Step-Outs” for each Zentangle.
-A Step Out includes the step by step method to create the complex looking pattern.
+The TanglePatterns.com page is a must-visit as it has over 500 tangles with links to the “Step-Outs” for each Zentangle.
+A Step Out includes the step by step method to create a complex looking pattern.
 It’s comprehensive and very organized.
 Make sure you have an hour or two to browse.
 Linda Farmer, CZT has spent many hours linking up all this information.

 Non-Official “Official” Zentangle Supplies

-If you want to check out a few of the Zentangle tiles you can get this little starter pack sold by Sakura that has 5 tiles, 5 Microns, a Pencil for under $20.
-I’ve seen this at Hobby lobby for $19.99 so if you use your 40% off coupon that’s about the same price.
+If you want to check out a few of the Zentangle tiles you can get this little starter pack sold by Sakura that has 5 tiles, 5 Microns, a Pencil.
+I’ve seen this at Hobby Lobby for $19.99 so if you use your 40% off coupon that’s about the same price.
 CLICK HERE TO BUY

-The Apprentice sized Zentangle tiles which measure 4.5 x 4.5 on Official site are $50 for 140 tiles on Amazon is under $30.
+The Apprentice-sized Zentangle tiles which measure 4.5 x 4.5 on the Official site are $50 for 140 tiles on Amazon is less.
 Be warned though that these aren’t the exact same paper as the official 3.5 x 3.5 tiles AND they have writing on the back so if you like to tangle on both sides then you aren’t going to be able to.
 CLICK HERE TO BUY

 You can also buy the Apprentice Kit for CZT’s to teach a class on Amazon for about half the price of the official website.
 Zentangle.com has it for $108.90 + shipping.
-Amazon has the same exact kit which includes: 1 instructional DVD, 26 Pigma pens, 26 pencils and 140 Zentangle tiles for $62.45 with free shipping.
+Amazon has the same exact kit which includes: 1 instructional DVD, 26 Pigma pens, 26 pencils and 140 Zentangle tiles on Amazon.
 CLICK HERE TO BUY

 Tools I have purchased and loved to be ZEN with my Zentangle Art

-Micron Pens from Sakura..
+Micron Pens from Sakura.
 I do LOVE these pens and have been using them since the 80’s when archival scrapbooking was first a “Thing”.
-They are relatively inexpensive with this 3 pack of Micron Pigma pens from Sakura for $6.63.
+They are relatively inexpensive with this 3 pack of Micron Pigma pens from Sakura.
 CLICK HERE TO BUY

 Gelly Roll Pens I Love